What is the Software Development Lifecycle?

 The software development lifecycle (SDLC) is a framework that development teams use to produce high-quality software in a systematic and cost-effective way.
-The SDLC methodology is used by both large and small software organizations.
+Both large and small software organizations use the SDLC methodology.
 These teams follow development models ranging from agile to lean to waterfall and others.

-The software development lifecycle gives organizations a methodical, step-by-step approach to developing successful software.
-From gathering the initial requirements for a new product, through maintaining a mature product on the market, we’ll teach you how to employ SDLC.
+The software development lifecycle gives organizations a systematic, step-by-step approach to developing successful software from gathering the initial requirements for a new product.
+We’ll teach you how to employ SDLC by maintaining a mature product on the market.

 Origins of the Software Development Lifecycle